lsm/micromono/README.md

   2.1 Auth successfully, add user info to request and let the request keep going to the next middleware or routing handler.
   2.2 Auth failed, redirect request to a designated location (e.g. login page)

 As we can see, if auth successfully the response stream of routing handler could be sent directly back to the client without going through the auth middleware.
 Or, the response from auth middleware would be sufficient to send to client without touching any other middleware or routing handler in the case of failure authentication.

-In MicroMono the semi-remote middleware works like this:
+In MicroMono the above semi-remote authentication middleware works like this:

 1. MicroMono server gets the request.
 2. Proxy the request to right service.